larenwell/ai-ml-pycaret-beerhub-challenge/README.md

     pip install lightgbm
     ```

-## Installation of required dependencies.
+### Step 3: Installation of required dependencies.

 To install the required dependencies, run:
 ```bash